Actindo-AG/Documentation/OfferCookbook/05_OfferFromProductMultipleChannels.md

 In this use case, you create an offer for a *PIM* product in two different sales channels: your [online shop](#create-shop-offer) (channel A) and the [POS system](#create-pos-offer) in your retail store (channel B).

-[comment]: <> (Wie könnte man weitere Verkaufskanäle hinzufügen?
+[comment]: <> (Fachreview: Wie könnte man weitere Verkaufskanäle hinzufügen?
 Weitere Split by action?
 Wo/Wie?
 S. Video)

 ### Create shop offer